If every journey begins with a single step forward, then Ross Leitz has run an incontrovertible marathon.

 That’s not an easy thing to do when you’re a 6-foot, 4-inch grizzly bear of a man who once weighed nearly 500 pounds and currently resides in the foodie and drinkie capital of America, that great city of all temptation — New Orleans.

 Since it’s unlikely many of you know Ross, I’d like to introduce him to you, and then explain why I think he’s such an inspiration on so many different levels.
-He’s certainly an inspiration to me, and might be to you also — particularly if you’re struggling with any kind of serious problem and want to take back full control of your life.
+He’s certainly an inspiration to me and could very well be to you also — particularly if you’re struggling with any kind of serious problem and want to take back full control of your life.

 That I continue to endure this daily ritual weighing in at a reasonably fit 225 is tough enough.
 I can’t even imagine essentially stacking two of me — which would be 450 massive pounds, and then packing on another 30 on top of that — then huffing it along a roadway with the humidity so thick you’re gasping for air.
 Ross started doing that a few months ago, and he’s still at it.
 According to his latest post, he’s now up to 3.8 miles in his brisk walks.
 That’s pretty damned impressive when you think what it’s like to live in Southern Louisiana, in August.